SkafteNicki/dtu_mlops/s6_the_cloud/cloud_setup.md

     * Cloud build
     * Vertex AI

-    It is important to know these correspondences to navigate blogpost etc. about MLOps on the internet.
+    It is important to know these correspondences to navigate blog posts, etc. about MLOps on the internet.

     ??? success "Solution"